AntonioMrtz/SpotifyElectron/.github/CONTRIBUTING.md

 ## STEPS TO CONTRIBUTE

-1. Create a new branch with the feature youre implementing.
+1. Create a new branch with the feature youre implementing with the name convention type/BranchName [ej : feat/Home , fix/UserLogin]
 2. Push your changes to the new branch with one of the following prefix:
     * feat: Indicates the addition of a new feature or functionality to the project.
     * fix: Used when fixing a bug or error in the code.